kawogi/luanti-rs/luanti-server/world-transmission.md

 generated once and then send an exact copy to each player.
 Especially for crowded areas with lots of players, this saves resources for generation, loading and compression.

-For this to work well, the server has to combine the priorities of all players for all map blocks.
+For this to work well, the server has to combine the priorities of all players for each map block.
 There are some approaches one could try:

 1. increase the priority with each player